erikkallen/zuul-ai/README.md

 # Zuul remastered

 Simple tiling game originally built in java by me and a classmate.
-Now I am trying to recreate it as best I can in C using SDL just for fun.
+Now I am trying to recreate it as best I can in C++ using SDL just for fun using every AI tool possible!

 ![Screenshot of zuul](/assets/screenshot.png)